 • Amazon Quick Enterprise edition

-• MCP version at time of verification: awslabs.aws-dataprocessing-mcp-server: 0.1.31
+• MCP version at verification time: awslabs.aws-dataprocessing-mcp-server: 0.1.31

-1. Override FastMCP.__init__ to pass TransportSecuritySettings(enable_dns_rebinding_protection=False)
+1. Override FastMCP.__init__ and pass TransportSecuritySettings(enable_dns_rebinding_protection=False)

-2. Override FastMCP.run to set mcp.settings.host = "0.0.0.0", port = 8000, stateless_http = True, then start with streamable-http
+2. Override FastMCP.run, set mcp.settings.host = "0.0.0.0", port = 8000, stateless_http = True, and launch with streamable-http

 The core of the wrapper server_http.py is as follows.